arve0/build-your-own-couchdb/src/08-benchmarking.md

                         No change in performance detected.
 ```

-No performance detencted.
+No change in performance detected.
 Lets investigate with the SQLite REPL:

 ```sql
 ~/g/b/sakkosekk $ sqlite3 bench_get_documents_by_id.sqlite